newrelic/nr1-workshop/SETUP.md

 git clone git@github.com:newrelic/nr1-eap-workshop.git
 ```

 _Note: Each exercise exists as a folder in this repository.
-Following the material will involve going into that directory, running `npm install`, standing up the local development server by running `npm start`, and following the INSTRUCTIONS.md in the given folder._
+Following the material will involve going into that directory, running `npm install`, standing up the local development server by running `nr1 package:serve`, and following the INSTRUCTIONS.md in the given folder._

 7. Now start the `setup` NR1 package.